Lande21/RolandeU.github.io/README.md

 ***Date : December 13th,2024 *** Grad school.....I'm so proud of you !
 Wake upppppp,Its all we are almost there.
-I studied diligently, i will get the best grade!
-How did we do?
-It was easy but with a twist it got the best grade :)
+I studied diligently, i will get the best gIt was easy but with a twist it got the best grade :)
 10 days Ntt IIIII
 # RolandeU.github.io!